-Instead of boiling everything together, I decided to highlight each of the main ingredients making each delicious.
-A little more work, but aren’t you worth it?
-I know it’s untraditional in preparation, but sometimes change is good.
+Instead of boiling everything together, I decided to highlight each of the main ingredients making each delicious on its own.
+A little more work, but aren't you worth it?
+I know it's untraditional in preparation, but sometimes change is good.

 I prepare the corned beef by first rinsing it well after removing it from the package.
-I don’t use the seasoning packet that sometimes comes with the corned beef as I only use peppercorns.
+I don't use the seasoning packet that sometimes comes with the corned beef as I only use peppercorns.
+If you like the seasoning packet, by all means use it.
 I place the beef in a large pot, cover it with water and throw in some peppercorns that I lightly crush with the palm of my hands.
-I did try adding beer to the water thinking it would enhance the flavor.
-I have to say, I didn’t like the way it changed the taste of the corned beef and neither did my husband.
-I’m sticking to water which is the way I have always made it.

-After bringing the corned beef to a boil, lower the heat slightly to a softer boil and let it cook for 3 hours or until a fork can be inserted and can easily slide out of the meat.
-I have cooked mine a little over 3 hours and the cooking time is forgiving.
-Meanwhile, gather the ingredients for the sides so they’re ready to go when corned beef is done boiling.
+After bringing the corned beef to a boil, lower the heat slightly to a softer boil and let it simmer for 3 hours or until a fork can be inserted and can easily slide out of the meat.
+It depends on the size of the meat.
+I usually have a 3 or 4 pound corned beef and cook it for 3 hours or so.
+The main thing is that it is fork tender and the cooking time is forgiving.
+Meanwhile, gather the ingredients for the sides so they're ready to go when the corned beef is done boiling.

-After simmering for 3 hours, preheat oven to 400 degrees.
+After the corned beef is cooked, preheat your oven to 400 degrees.
 Place the corned beef fat side up on a foil lined baking sheet.
-I scrape the fat off the top which easily comes off with a spoon or backside of a knife then discard it.
+I scrape the fat off the top easily with a spoon or backside of a knife and discard it.
 In a small bowl, combine the apricot preserves, brown sugar and mustard.
 Spread the mixture over the top of the corned beef covering the top entirely.
 Place in the oven for 20 minutes where it will caramelize.
 Transfer onto a cutting board and let rest for 10 minutes before slicing.
-Ok, maybe 6 minutes.

-Sometimes it’s the simplest recipes that are the tastiest.
+Sometimes it's the simplest recipes that are the tastiest.
 Boiled Baby Potatoes with Butter and Parsley proves this point.
-Simply boil the potatoes in salted water until fork tender, drain reserving just a bit of water in pan, add butter, dried parsley, and salt, to taste.
+Simply boil the potatoes in salted water until fork tender, drain reserving just a bit of water in pan, add butter, fresh parsley, and salt to taste.
 Mix and serve.

-Next, came preparing the cabbage.
+Next prepare the cabbage.
 The cabbage I tasted from the boiled dinner was bitter and tasteless.
 How to improve?
-Sautéing the cabbage with chopped sweet onion in some oil, sprinkling a little sugar to take away some of the bitterness, then adding some salt and pepper to taste made it delicious.
+Sautéing the cabbage with chopped sweet onion in some oil, sprinkling a little sugar to take away some of the bitterness, then adding some salt and pepper to taste made it super delicious.